About Two-Phase Treatment

 - Reduced need for extractions of permanent teeth

 First Phase (Early Phase)

-The first, or early interceptive phase, takes place during the mixed dentition phase.
-This simply means that the child still has both permanent and baby teeth.
+The first, or early interceptive phase, takes place during the mixed dentition when some permanent and baby teeth are present.
+An important timing event is the eruption of the maxillary lateral incisors which are the teeth next to the two upper front teeth.
 During this treatment phase, which usually takes 12-18 months, problems such as overcrowding and functional and skeletal problems with the jaw can be corrected to encourage a more balanced bite.
-The treatment may include a combination of appliances, for example a removable retainer plus braces on existing permanent teeth, an expander, lip bumper sagittal appliances, or Jones Jig appliances appliances.
+The treatment may include a combination of appliances, for example a removable retainer plus braces on existing permanent teeth, an upper arch expander, lip bumper, sagittal appliances, and a Jig appliances.

 In between the first and second phases, a rest period is observed during which we wait for the remaining permanent teeth to erupt.
-We will see you during the resting period, usually once every 3-6 months, to monitor your progress.
+Dr. Ziaja will see your child during the resting period, usually once every 3-6 months, to monitor for any changes.